Bi-Persistence Clustering on the Diabetes Dataset

 X2 = np.load("./data/diabetes/umap_embedding.npy")

-The dataset is projected to 2D using UMAP tuned to have a low repulsions strength and capture a lot of the global structure by considering a large number of neighbors.
-Datapoints are colored by the area under their glucose curve in red and the area under their insulin area in blue.
-The peaks of both features correspond to branches in the cluster’s shape:
+Now we plot the data colouring points by the area under their glucose curve in red and the area under their insulin area in blue.
+The peaks of both features correspond to the branches:

 [6]: